Keith Caputo: Solo career, Died Laughing and other activity (1997–2003)

-Following her departure from Life of Agony, Caputo formed a short-lived band called Absolute Bloom, which broke up in July 1998.
+Following his departure from Life of Agony, Caputo formed a short-lived band called Absolute Bloom, which broke up in July 1998.
 Caputo also guested on the track "Free Speech (Will Cost You)", which appears on the album Memory Rendered Visible by the band Both Worlds (featuring ex-Cro-Mags vocalist John Joseph), released on Roadrunner Records in April 1998.

 Soon after these events, Caputo started work on a solo album, called Died Laughing.
 The album was released by Roadrunner Records on October 21, 1999, with an acoustic version of the album, Died Laughing Pure, being released on January 9, 2001.
-Despite receiving generally positive reviews, the album was not a success.
-Caputo has been heavily critical of Roadrunner's promotion of Died Laughing, and in a 2005 interview to Blistering.com said that Roadrunner "destroyed" her album's success.
-Despite her criticism of the label, she later returned to contribute vocals for "Tired n' Lonely" on Roadrunner United: The All Star Sessions in celebration of the label's 25th anniversary.
+The album received generally positive reviews, with Blabbermouth.net giving the record a 9/10 stating “Keith Caputo's first solo release constitutes a brilliantly dark collection of infectiously memorable tunes that will remain with you long after you've finished listening to this CD.”
+Despite this the album was not a success, and Caputo has been heavily critical of Roadrunner's promotion of Died Laughing, and in a 2005 interview to Blistering.com said that Roadrunner "destroyed" his album's success.
+Despite his criticism of the label, he later returned to contribute vocals for "Tired n' Lonely" on Roadrunner United: The All Star Sessions in celebration of the label's 25th anniversary.

 After leaving Roadrunner, Caputo was recruited as the vocalist of the Brazilian industrial metal band Freax, which had reformed after being broken up for over ten years.
 They released a self-titled album in 2003.